-- Can your company demonstrate that it systematically: - a.
+- a.
 Tracks and discloses data, across successive time periods, on its performance on biodiversity and ecosystem services management? - b.
 Audits and/or reviews the effectiveness of its measures taken to manage biodiversity and ecosystem services? - c.
 Takes responsive action, based on the findings of these audits and/or reviews, to seek to improve the effectiveness of its measures taken to manage biodiversity and ecosystem services?